yuthimreddy/ds3022-data-project-1-hva4zb/README.md

 2. A full table of GREEN taxi trips for all of 2024.
 3. A lookup table of `vehicle_emissions` based on the included CSV file above.

+Your `load.py` script should also output raw row counts for each of these tables, before cleaning.

 ## Clean

 Trips should be cleaned and checked for the following conditions (whether or not they exist):